Bullfrog-Labs/bullfrog/village/deploy/README.md

 Enable Google auth in the auth section in the firebase console (can't be done programmatically).
 You can use help@blfrg.xyz as the help email.

+Clone the twitter auth config since the function will still need to run on deploy (??):

+    firebase functions:config:clone --from village-b4647

+## Manually add the project to a billing account

+Visit the billing page in GCP console for the new project.
+Link the to the blfrg.xyz billing account from there.

+## Manually enable firestore in the firestore console

+Visit the Firestore page in firebase console to create a database.

 ## Deploy firebase

 Make sure latest typescript is installed, else you may hit an error in building functions.